emagiz/emdocs/mds/microlearning/crashcourse-platform-design-storing-metadata.md

 # Storing Metadata - Design Architecture

-In the previous microlearning we learned a bit about the Design Architecture.
+In the previous microlearning, we learned a bit about Design Architecture.
-In this microlearning we will build on that by learning how you can store metadata on machine level to get clarity on what is happening.
+In this microlearning, we will build on that by learning how you can store metadata on a machine level to get clarity on what is happening.

 Should you have any questions, please contact academy@emagiz.com.